ianthetechie/digital-garden/content/til/optimizing-rustc-target-features.md

 This [thread](https://internals.rust-lang.org/t/slower-code-with-c-target-cpu-native/17315)
 has some interesting anecdotes.

-# Other helpful commands
+# Summary of helpful commands

+In conclusion, here's a quick reference of the useful commands we covered:

+* `rustc --print cfg` - Shows the compiler configuration that your toolchain will use by default.
+* `rustc --print=cfg -C target-cpu=native` - List the configuration if you were to specifically target for your CPU.
+Use this to see the delta between the defaults and the featurse supported for a specific CPU.
 * `rustc --print target-cpus` - List all known target CPUs.
-This also tells you what your current CPU is and what the default is.
+This also tells you what your current CPU and what the default CPU is for your current toolchain.
+* `/lib64/ld-linux-x86-64.so.2 --help` - Specifically for x86_64 Linux users, will show you what microarchitecture levels your CPU supports.
-* `rustc --print target-features` - List all _available_ target features with a short description.
+* `rustc --print target-features` - List _all available_ target features with a short description.
 You can scope to a specific CPU with `-C target-cpu=`.
+Useful mostly to see what you're missing, I guess.